hindutva/hindutva.github.io/content/main/books/chapekar_autobio.md

 that this vilest of Brahmins had eaten beef while dining, with Badruddin Tyabji.
 When we heard of this we could not restrain our feelings, and having composed" a shlok about him we recited it at the meeting.
-I give below the abovementioned two shloks :— " 1.
-Listen !
-Should the Social Conference be held in the National (Congress) pandal, the Aryans must certainly withhold their help from that lustreless institution.
-We shall never tolerate any revilement of our religion in the (Social) Conference ; we shall first, with a rod in our hand, strike down the army of reformers.
+I give below the abovementioned two shloks :—

+1. Listen !
+Should the Social Conference be held in the National (Congress) pandal,
+the Aryans must certainly withhold their help from that lustreless institution.
+We shall never tolerate any revilement of our religion in the (Social) Conference ;
+we shall first, with a rod in our hand, strike down the army of reformers.

-" 2.
-That religion-destroyer Khare, having invited Mienchas and others to dine with him, partook, in defiance of the precepts of his religion, of biscuits, loaves, flesh and spirits in their company.
+2. That religion-destroyer Khare, having invited Mlenchas and others to dine with him, partook, in defiance of the precepts of his religion, of biscuits, loaves, flesh and spirits in their company.
 He should for ever be looked down upon as a Chandal.
 How is it that the reformers are not ashamed !
 Let us strike him with shoes."

 ### OUR DESIRE TO BURN THE CONFERENCE PANDAL
 As I have already said above that we are not good poets, my readers will kindly overlook the many blemishes that may be found in the above verses if tested by the rules of prosody and only appreciate our meaning.
 These verses were received with cheers by many in the audience.
 The reformers, however, appeared to be stung by them, and left the meeting.
 These people having received a thrashing at our hands, were well kept in check.
-Every one of them engaged Purbhayas for his personal protection and none dared to go out of his house except in carriage They saw from the signs that a riot would certainly take place if the Social Conference were held in the National Congress pavilion and so decided to hold its sitting in a different place.
-The people were much gratified at this, and we ourselves felt particularly joyful for what we had done.
+Every one of them engaged Purbhayas for his personal protection and none dared to go out of his house except in carriage.
+They saw from the signs that a riot would certainly take place if the Social Conference were held in the National Congress pavilion and so decided to hold its sitting in a different place.

+The people were much
+gratified at this, and we ourselves felt particularly joyful for what we had done.
 Still we persisted in our efforts to burn down the Social Conference mandap.
 Two or three times did we go to the hill near the Fergusson College at 2 O'clock at night, taking with us materials for setting fire to it, but as